- A non-trading company isn’t the same as a dormant one, and only the dormant company can skip the Corporation Tax return.

 3) File and pay on time

-- File a Company Tax Return (CT600) to HMRC every period, usually 12 months after the accounting period ends.
+- File a Company Tax Return (CT600) with HMRC every period, usually 12 months after the accounting period ends.

 - Pay Corporation Tax 9 months and 1 day after the period end.

-- File statutory accounts to Companies House within 9 months of the period end.
+- File statutory accounts with Companies House within 9 months of the period end.

-- Consider VAT registration if you pass the VAT threshold, consider PAYE registration if you pay staff.
+- Consider VAT registration if you pass the VAT threshold, and PAYE registration if you pay staff.

-As an important note, when you submit your Company Tax Return, your company accounts and computations must be in iXBRL (Inline eXtensible Business Reporting Language) format.
+When you submit your Company Tax Return, your accounts and computations must be in iXBRL (Inline eXtensible Business Reporting Language) format.

-This is a technical requirement from HMRC, and you will typically need approved accounting software or an accountant’s service to ensure compliance.
+That’s a technical requirement from HMRC, so you’ll usually need approved accounting software or an accountant to stay compliant.

 5) Penalties to avoid